Neo Geo – Baseball Stars 2

 Nightmare in the Dark for the Neo Geo AES Nightmare in the Dark for the Neo Geo AES

-Note 2: This game was played on a Neo Geo AES home console that has been modified to output in component video (green, blue, red).
+Note: This game was played on a Neo Geo AES home console that has been modified to output in component video (green, blue, red).
 The Neo Geo AES was connected to a 32-inch HD tv.

 Quick HistoryNightmare in the Dark was published by Gavaking/Eleven and released for the Neo Geo MVS (arcade cabinet) in 2000.
 Like several other games, it was never released for the Neo Geo AES home console.
-This copy of Nightmare in the Dark is a Neo Geo AES conversion of an MVS copy of the game.
+This copy of Nightmare in the Dark is an MVS conversion.

-An AES conversion of Nightmare in the Dark An AES conversion of Nightmare in the Dark
+An AES conversion of Nightmare in the Dark

 Players: 1 or 2, co-op